Maori Snapper, Lutjanus rivulatus (Cuvier 1828)

 Summary:

-A tropical snapper with bright yellow outer dorsal, anal and caudal fins, blue lines on the head, fine blue dashes and spots on the body, and an indistinct dark bar above the pectoral-fin base that fades with growth.
-Juveniles also have a white spot on the side.
+A brownish to reddish-brown tropical snapper with yellow outer dorsal, anal and caudal fins, many undulating blue lines on the head, fine blue dashes and spots on the body, and an indistinct dark bar above the pectoral-fin base that fades with growth.
+Juveniles have a series of 3-8 brown bars on sides, a whitish spot with a broad blackish margin on the side below the anterior soft dorsal-fin rays, preceded by similar-sized black spot on middle of side.

 Cite this page as: